York Comprehensive High School

 York Comprehensive High School is the sole high school in York County School District 1.
-Dr. John Tharpe serves as principal.
+Mrs. Jenna Howell-Markey serves as principal.
 The school is located in York, South Carolina.

 Due to the growth and aging of the original building, a new high school was built.
 The new high school is on Alexander Love Highway.
 The new campus will accommodate grades 9-12.
 Ninth graders had been housed at York Junior High for several years because the old York Comprehensive could not handle a large number of students.
 The new campus is designed to hold 1,800 students.

 Sports, clubs, and activities

 York Comprehensive athletes will compete in Region III-AAAA.
 Other schools in the region are: